AnjaliVijayvargiya/Pytorch-Github/README.md

 Here, is a list (is better to follow the series approach).
 1. Pytorch Gradient:
 2. Pytorch Linear Regression on simple generated data with linspace
-3. Autoencoder implementation in linear way
+3. Autoencoder implementation in Linear way
 4. Autoencoder implementation in Convoluted way